anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The following client error responses MAY be used:

-* 400 Bad Request: if the pledge detected an error in the format of the request, e.g. missing field, wrong data types, etc. or it's not valid JSON even though the PVR media type was set to `application/json`.
+* 400 Bad Request: if the pledge detected an error in the format of the request, e.g. missing field, wrong data types, etc. or if the request is not valid JSON even though the PVR media type was set to `application/json`.

 * 403 Forbidden: if the pledge detected that one or more security parameters from the trigger message to create the PVR were not valid, e.g., the LDevID (Reg) certificate.